charlieroth/scraper/README.md

 # Scraper

-A project for learning about GenStage
+Project for learning about GenStage

-This is a project from the book ["Concurrent Data Processing in Elixir"](https://pragprog.com/titles/sgdpelixir/concurrent-data-processing-in-elixir/)
+Project from Chapter 3 of ["Concurrent Data Processing in Elixir"](https://pragprog.com/titles/sgdpelixir/concurrent-data-processing-in-elixir/)

-## Ideas to Explore

-- [ ] TODO
-- [ ] TODO
-- [ ] TODO